Hankyu Kyoto Main Line

-The Hankyu Kyoto Main Line (阪急京都本線, Hankyū Kyōto Honsen) is a railway line in Japan operated by the private railway operator Hankyu Railway.
-It connects Osaka-umeda Station in Osaka and Kyoto-kawaramachi Station in Kyoto.
+The Hankyu Kyoto Main Line (阪急京都本線, Hankyū Kyōto-honsen) is a railway line in Japan operated by the private railway operator Hankyu Railway.
+It connects Umeda Station in Osaka and Kyoto-kawaramachi Station in Kyoto.

 Definition

 The Kyoto Main Line is often called the Kyoto Line (京都線, Kyōto-sen) for short, and in a broader sense its two branch lines, the Senri Line and the Arashiyama Line, are included to the Kyoto Line by historical, geographical and structural reasons.
 The other two sections of Hankyu, the Kobe Line and the Takarazuka Line are called the (神宝線, Shinpōsen) as a whole.

 Officially, the Kyoto Main Line is from Jūsō to Kyoto-kawaramachi, however, all trains run beyond Jūsō to Osaka-umeda terminal, using the eastern tracks of the section exclusively.
 Hankyu treats the Kyoto Main Line in the same way as the passengers do, i.e. as the line between Osaka-umeda and Kyoto-kawaramachi (except for special circumstances such as governmental procedures).